Haar null and Haar meager sets: a survey and new results: Analogs of the results from the locally compact case

 These results are also corollaries of the examination of the size of the conjugacy classes, for their proofs see \cite[Corollary 6.1]{DEKKVH} and \cite[Corollary 6.2]{DEKKVH}.
 Notice that the example of $\mathcal{H}([0,1])$ shows that decomposition into a meager and a Haar null set may be possible even if there are no nonempty openly Haar null sets in the group (\autoref{prop:ohntrivH01}).

-The rest of the proof is reproduced from the proof of \cite[Proposition 6.3]{DEKKVH}.
 The result \cite[Proposition 6.3]{DEKKVH} allows us to pull back decompositions from factor groups: \begin{proposition}[Darji-Elekes-Kalina-Kiss-Vidny\'anszky] Let $G$ and $H$ be Polish groups and suppose that there exists a continuous, surjective homomorphism $\varphi : G \to H$.
 If $H$ can be written as the union of a meager and a Haar null set then $G$ can be decomposed in such a way as well. \end{proposition} \begin{proof} If $\varphi$ satisfies these conditions, then it follows from \cite[Theorem 2.3.3]{Gao} that $\varphi$ is necessarily an open mapping.

 Let $H= N\cup M$ where $N$ is Haar null and $M$ is meager.
 We will show that $G=\varphi^{-1}(N)\cup \varphi^{-1}(M)$ is a good decomposition of $G$.

 By \cite[Proposition 8]{Doug}, the inverse image of a Haar null set under a continuous, surjective homomorphism is also Haar null, hence $\varphi^{-1}(N)$ is Haar null in $G$.